SouthGreenPlatform/VcfHunter/README.md

 options = additional_options_to_pass
 [General]
 max_size = max_read_length
-gff3 (optional) = path to a gff3 file used to calculate statistics on genes coverage in step "l"
+gff3 (optional) = path to a gff3 file used to calculate statistics on genes coverage in step "m"
 ```

 #### Output:

 **Warning:** This program need to create a .dict and a .fai file un the folder were the reference sequence is stored if they do not already exist.
 Make sure that you have right to write in this folder!

 Outputs are dependent of the steps you are running and each steps use the output of the preceding one.

 * **step a:** generates a folder (--prefix + _ref_star_1) in which the reference sequence is indexed,
 * **step b:** generates a file (--prefix + _JUNC_ESTIMATION_SJ.out.tab) containing splicing sites detected by STAR on the complete dataset,
 * **step c:** generates a folder (--prefix + _ref_star_2) in which the reference sequence is indexed with splicing sites detected,